markterweele/windows-itpro-docs/windows/configuration/taskbar/pinned-apps.md

 ::: zone pivot="windows-10"

 >[!NOTE]
->If you use GPO and your configuration only contains a taskbar layout, the default Windows tile layout will be applied and cannot be changed by users.
+>If you use GPO and your configuration only contains a taskbar layout, the default Windows tile layout is applied and can't be changed by users.
 If you use GPO and your configuration includes taskbar and a full Start layout, users can only make changes to the taskbar.
 If you use Group Policy and your configuration includes taskbar and a partial Start layout, users can make changes to the taskbar and to tile groups not defined in the partial Start layout.
 >
 > For more information, see [Configure the Start menu](../start/index.md).